 It’s important to understand how your daily purchases and lifestyle affect your credit score.
-If you improve your credit score from bad to fair a host of debt relief options open up before you.
+If you improve your credit score from bad to fair or from fair to good, a host of debt relief options open up for you.

 Factors that determine your credit score:

 - Payment history: Missing payments is the surest way to damage your credit score.
-This accounts for 35% of your score.
-How late the payment is (a week vs a month vs a year), the frequency of late payments and how long since your last late payment, are all taken into account.
+Conversely, making payments on time is the best way to improve your credit score.
+Payment history makes up 35% of your credit score.
+How late the payment is (a week vs. a month vs. a year), the frequency of late payments and how long since your last late payment, are all taken into account.
 If you have one late payment from four years ago it’ll mean much less to the credit bureaus than one from last month.

 - Credit utilization: This counts for 30% of your credit score.
 The credit bureaus want to know you’re using your credit responsibly.
-FICO sees a maxed-out credit card as the sign of a rash consumer.
+FICO sees a maxed-out credit card as the sign of a rash, sometimes desperate consumer.
 Keep your usage well below your limits.
-Spread your purchases across your lines of credit and use no more than 30% (e.g. $300 on a $1,000 credit limit) of the available credit on each line.
+Spread your purchases across your lines of credit and use no more than 30% (e.g. $300 on a card with a $1,000 credit limit) of the available credit on each line.

 - Credit mix: This one is worth 10% of your credit score.
 FICO looks at your credit cards, auto loan, mortgage, student loans and rewards you for having a diverse financial portfolio.
 Don’t apply for these all at once.
 You’ll want to make these acquisitions gradually, otherwise you’ll appear desperate for credit.